-Here we are explaining how to write an R program to access the first value in a given vector.
-Here we are using a built-in function head() for this finding.
-The head() function helps to returns the first n rows of the dataset.
-The syntax of this method is like
+Here we explain how to write an R program to access the first value in a given vector.
+For that, we are using a built-in function head().
+The head() function helps to return the first n rows of the dataset.
+The syntax of the head() function is like

 STEP 1: Assign variable A with vector values